This is a 600 Watt Solar Panel Wiring Diagram with a complete list of DIY parts needed and kits available.

 A 600w solar system gives a good couple of days in reserve, depending on usage and without other sources of recharging.

-If you intend living in a camper in the winter months, 600w is sweet.
+If you intend to live in a camper in the winter months, 600w is sweet.

 A 600 watt solar setup is a good size for a couple or small family with a large RV or camper with roof space for the panels.